cubesky/SocketChannel/README.md

 ### Server and Client
 `StringTCPClient` `StringTCPServer` `StringUDPServer` is comming after `SocketChannel 7.0`.
 They will automatically wrap byte array to String UTF-8.
+`FileTCPClient` `FileTCPServer` is comming after `SocketChannel 8.0`.
+They provide method to send file directly.
+`FileStringTCPClient` `FileStringTCPServer` is comming after `SocketChannel 8.0`.
+They provide method to send file directly and extend from `StringTCPClient` and `StringTCPServer`.

 ### Callback
 `DefaultTCPCallback` and `DefaultUDPCallback` is an empty `SCTCPCallback` and `SCUDPCallback` implementation.
 You can extends and override these to decrease your code.
 `EchoTCPCallback` and `EchoUDPCallback` will offer an echo server handler automatically.
 `StringTCPCallback` and `StringUDPCallback` will automatically transform byte array to String UTF-8.
+`FileDefaultTCPCallback` and `FileStringTCPCallback` extends `DefaultTCPCallback` and `StringTCPCallback` with file transport support.

+### TransportHelper
+Transport Helper will help to transport non-standard data.
+Now, you can use `FileTransportHelper` to transport files between socket channel instance.

+> All Transport Helper can not run with Manually Mode instance!

 ## Heartbeat
 If you use fully management mode, SocketChannel library will automatically send and reply heartbeat packet every 2 minutes using command code 2.